chaberko-lbbe/clec-poolseq/README.md

 Since reference allele is "chosen arbitrarily in each pool" by poolfstat, we need to correct it.
 Indeed, we want the reference allele to match the reference genome allele, i.e. Harlan strain allele.

-#1 Add a column reference allele related to Harlan.
+#1 Add a column with reference allele related to Harlan, and correct ref/alt columns

 ```{r}
 data_bed <- data[,c(1,2)]